 Click here to schedule a free sedation consultation, including X-rays.

 Our dental offices accept the majority of dental insurance providers, and we’re in network providers (i.e. in plan) for specific dental PPOs.

-If you don’t have one of the insurance plans that are listed, please contact us, and we’ll check into the type of insurance coverage you do have and see what would be covered if you came to our office.
+If you don’t have one of the insurance plans that are listed below, please contact us, and we’ll check into the type of insurance coverage you do have and see what would be covered if you came to our office.

-If your insurance plan gives you the option to choose your dentist and go “out of network,” the cost of treatment at our office may be similar to the cost of treatment for a dentist that’s in network on your insurance plan.
+If your insurance coverage gives you the option to choose your dentist and go “out of network,” the cost of treatment at our office may be similar to the cost of treatment for a dentist that’s in network on your insurance plan.
 Some patients to pay a little extra to have their appointments at our dental office, in order to have the option of sedation dentistry and the assurance of gentle care.

 Often, the extra, out-of-pocket cost is worth it!

 For example, if our office charges $425 for a procedure, but your insurance company will only reimburse a dentist $400 for the procedure, and you have a 50% co-pay, your out-of-pocket costs would be: